 Typically, car accident cases in Colorado are pretty simple- the person who is legally responsible for your car accident injuries is legally bound to pay you damages.
-But what happens if a government vehicle or employee caused your accident?
-The answer may surprise you.
+But when it comes to car accidents with government vehicles, it’s gets substantially more complicated.

 As governed by the Colorado Governmental Immunity Act (CGIA), Colorado governmental entities are granted immunity from most kinds of lawsuits.
 Auxiliary institutions of the state including universities and colleges, special districts, and county/city governments are also protected by the CGIA.
 In the past, governments were granted complete immunity from any kind of personal injury claim.
 However, most areas, including Colorado in 1972, abandoned this idea and set up a system which regulates what citizens can sue for, and curbs the amount of damages they can recover.